-Capital gains realised by the company are chargeable to corporation tax at 19%).
-At present, this is lower than the current main rate of capital gains tax (CGT) of 20% that would be payable by an individual.
+Capital gains realised by the company are chargeable to corporation tax at 25%.
+At present, this is higher than the current main rate of capital gains tax (CGT) of 20% that would be payable by an individual.

 Where the asset disposed of is shares in a subsidiary company, Substantial Shareholdings Exemption may be available to exempt the gain.
 Detailed conditions apply, but broadly the FIC would need to hold at least 10% of the company being disposed of, which would itself need to be a trading company.